Ninian John Crichton-Stuart1

 General Hon.
 Sir Percy Robert Basil Feilding was born on 26 June 1827.2 He was the son of William Basil Percy Feilding, 7th Earl of Denbigh and Lady Mary Elizabeth Kitty Moreton.2 He married Lady Louisa Isabella Harriet Thynne, daughter of Henry Frederick Thynne, 3rd Marquess of Bath and Hon.
 Harriet Baring, on 29 April 1862.1 He died on 9 January 1904 at age 76.2

-He fought in the Crimean War.2 He was decorated with the award of the Order of the Medjidie (5th Class).2 He was commander of the Infantry Brigade at Malta between 1879 and 1894.2 He gained the rank of Colonel in the service of the Suffolk Regiment.2 He was commander of the South-East District between 1885 and 1897.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He gained the rank of General in the service of the Coldstream Guards.2 He lived at Broome Park, Betchworth, Surrey, England.2
+He fought in the Crimean War.2 He was awarded the Order of the Medjidie 5th Class.2 He was commander of the Infantry Brigade at Malta between 1879 and 1894.2 He gained the rank of Colonel in the Suffolk Regiment.2 He was commander of the South-East District between 1885 and 1897.2 He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He gained the rank of General in the Coldstream Guards.2 He lived at Broome Park, Betchworth, Surrey, EnglandG.2

 Children of General Hon.
 Sir Percy Robert Basil Feilding and Lady Louisa Isabella Harriet Thynne